Optional Practical Training (OPT)

 To apply for the OPT STEM extension, please contact the Center for Global Learning.

-Students must file the application for the extension prior to the end of their post-completion OPT.
 Students who file their STEM extension applications with USCIS in a timely manner may continue working while their applications are pending for 180 days or the date of the decision, whichever is earlier.
 This interim extension minimizes disruptions in employment.

 If a student’s application for employment authorization is approved, the student’s SEVIS record remains in Active status for the duration of the OPT extension, plus 60 days.
 USCIS also sends the student an EAD.
 With the EAD, the student can work without jeopardizing status.